winderai/bacalhau-landscape-analysis-benchmarks/README.md

 # Protocol Labs - Landscape Analysis

+> This project was created by [Winder.ai, an ML consultancy](https://winder.ai/), and funded by [Protocol Labs](https://protocol.ai/).

 ## Sample code

 1. Clone this repo `git clone https://gitlab.com/WinderAI/protocol-labs/sample-code-benchmark.git` on your machine.
 1. Install the [single-node setup](./installation/SINGLE-NODE.md) shipped with this repo.
-1. Install `jupyter lab` in your base environment
+1. Install `jupyter lab` in your base environment.
-1. Run `cd sample-code && jupyter lab --ip=0.0.0.0`
+1. Launch `cd sample-code && jupyter lab --ip=0.0.0.0` to run the sample notebooks.

 |                     | hadoop             | spark              | pandas             | dask               | postgres           | snowflake          |
 |---------------------|--------------------|--------------------|--------------------|--------------------|--------------------|--------------------|